Rancid (2000 album): Production and composition

 It is Rancid's most hardcore offering to date, which was released as a follow-up to the more ska and reggae oriented Life Won't Wait.
 It spans 22 tracks in under 40 minutes, owing to over 3/4 of the songs clocking at under 2 minutes.
+"Maggots" was recorded, but that ended up being a song on Lars Frederiksen & the Bastards record.
 The Japanese version includes one bonus track, "Sick Sick World".
 Songs on the album make reference to famous gangster Al Capone, as well as Norse God Loki, John Brown, Ulysses S. Grant, Nelson Mandela, Charles Van Doren, Geoffrey Chaucer's Canterbury Tales and Don Giovanni.
 Brett Gurewitz (Bad Religion) reunited with Rancid and became their producer for this album.
 It was 6 years since he co-produced the band's second album Let's Go (1994), although he engineered the band's third album, ...And Out Come the Wolves (1995).
-Rancid and Gurewitz would continue their collaboration for their next four albums, Indestructible, Let the Dominoes Fall, Honor Is All We Know and Trouble Maker.
+Rancid and Gurewitz would continue their collaboration for their next five albums, Indestructible, Let the Dominoes Fall, Honor Is All We Know, Trouble Maker, and Tomorrow Never Comes.

 On the record released to the public, there was a mastering error on the track "Poison" on the first run of CDs pressed, but was fixed in subsequent pressings and is not present on the vinyl copies of the record.

 Release

 "Disgruntled" was posted on the band's website on June 3, 2000.
 A joint music video for "Don Giovanni" and "Disgruntled" was directed by Tim Armstrong.
 Shortly after this, a demo version of "Poison" was released on Punk-O-Rama 5.
+"Let Me Go" was released as the album's lone official single while "Radio Havana" was released as a promotional single.
+Music videos for "Let Me Go", "GGF (Golden Gate Fields)", "Young Al Capone", "I Am Forever", "Dead Bodies", "Rwanda", "Blackhawk Down", "Black Derby Jacket", "Rattlesnake", "Poison" and "Loki" were also released.

 After being planned for release in May 2000, Rancid was eventually released on August 1, 2000.
 In November, the band embarked on tour of the US, with support from AFI and the Distillers.
 Between June and August 2001, the group performed on the Warped Tour.
 Following this, the band appeared at the Reading and Leeds Festivals.